Frequently Asked Questions

-Families may pay out their camp fees over a period of time.
-All fees must be paid in full no later than 14 days prior to your week.
+A $50 deposit is required to secure your spot.
+Families may pay out their remaining camp fees over a period of time.
+All fees must be paid in full no later than 14 days prior to your camp week.
 Contact the Camp Carl office for questions regarding payments and balances due.

 Campers stay busy at camp!
 From Team competitions, multiple activities and evening programs to cabin devotional, worship and Bible Study, our day is packed with fun, challenge, and exploration!
-Check out our Typical Day Schedule in last summer’s parent packet!
+Check out our Typical Day Schedule .

 One of the most significant elements of the camp experience is learning independence.
 It’s hard to be apart, however, kids adjust to camp life much more easily than we often assume.
 Typically, we find that there are many more “kid sick” parents than homesick campers!
 If a camper does become homesick, hearing a parent’s voice can intensify sad feelings.
 Therefore, we do not have campers talk to parents on the phone or allow visitation from parents.